P15223971/fluentd-template/README.md

  * All ` \ ` characters in the configuration files require escaping (e.g. ` \\ `), see existing logs for examples

  * Optional features follow indenting (e.g. the 'modifyFields' option is only available under the 'recordTransformer' heading)
  ___

+ ## How to use this script: ##

+ 1. Set the folder structure as desired, and ensure the directory mappings are up to date in `main.go`

+ 2. Write the `.yaml` configurations for the logs you need to ingest

+ 3. Run `main.go` to generate the fluentd `.conf` files
+ ___

  ## Breakdown of config file ##